CatharinaP/MiniProjectPCSS/README.md

 3. When the download has been completed, the folder named "Server" should be opened through the Java IDE.

-4. Make sure the server can run before starting the Client side.
+4. Make sure the server can run before starting the Client.
 If it prints out the line "Server is running" it is set up for starting the game.

-# Step by step guide on how to set up the Client part
+# Step by step guide on how to set up the Client

-1. As the repository is already downloaded, the first step to make sure the Client part will run, is to download Android studio.
+1. As the repository is already downloaded, the first step to make sure the Client will run, is to download Android studio.
 That can be done through this link > https://developer.android.com/studio

 2. When the download has been completed, the folder named "rotate4" should be opened through Android Studio.

-3. Install the programm on the phone (With Android OS) by running it while it is connected to the computer through USB.
+3. Install the program on the phone (With Android OS) by running it while it is connected to the computer through USB.
 One should remember to enable Developers options -> USB Debugging on the device.

 4. The phones should be connected to the same hotspot as the computer and the IP adress ("???.???.??.???.") should be written in the Client class where it says:
 Socket s = new Socket ("192.168.??.???", port 7500);